 Keep in mind that choosing a major is difficult.
 If you feel like switching majors, then do it.
 Hopefully if you seek advice from a career counselor and do your own research, you'll have a better idea of the different job opportunities and career options available when starting off as a college student.

 The professors at Alliant are respected experts in their field.
 They’ll prepare you for the real world, so you can succeed post-graduation.
-Alliant also offers you the chance to earn your 4-year degree online or in person at one of our California campuses.
+Alliant also offers you the chance to earn your degree online or in person at one of our California campuses.

 To learn more, visit Alliant’s website today!